Attendance & Punctuality

-There is a policy of ‘absence calling' where parents do not notify the school of an absence, with parents being contacted by phone or text to acknowledge that their daughter is absent.
-Text messaging is also used to inform parents of key events, dates or important information.
+There is a procedure for absence calling when parents do not notify the school of an absence.
+Parents will be contacted by phone or text to confirm that their daughter is absent.

 Students are expected to arrive at registration and lessons on time.
 The bell marks the beginning of a session and there are warning bells to inform students they should move to registration in the morning, at the end of lunchtime and at the end of break.
 A 5 minute late bell is rung after registration, at the beginning of periods 2, 4 and 5.
 Students must be in lessons before the late bell rings.